BookingBug/dev.bookingbug.com/docs/rest-api/shift-pattern.md

 # Shift Patterns

+This guide will explain how to work with shift patterns and their purpose.
+Before understanding the shift patterns, it is useful to know the historical method of how schedules have been created via API.

 ## Schedule Rules (Legacy)

 Historically via BB API's schedules were supported as part of configuration for a staff member as a business entity.
 This feature will eventually will be decommissioned and replaced by the Shift Patterns.
 The decommissioning will be announced well in advance in the future.